From Theory to Application: A Practical Introduction to Neural Operators in Scientific Computing: Preliminaries

 \subsection{Series representation of functions and finite-dimensional approximation}

-One of the central ideas that various neural operators leverage is the finite-dimensional representation of functions consisting of coefficients and basis functions in their respective spaces.
-Following the notations in the previous section and \cref{tab:notat}, suppose that $M$ and $U$ are Hilbert spaces, and, therefore, have orthonormal sequences $\phi_m = \{\phi_{m_i}\}_{i=1}^\infty$ and $\phi_u = \{\phi_{u_i}\}_{i=1}^\infty$, respectively, so that
+One of the central ideas that many neural operators leverage is the finite-dimensional representation of functions in terms of coefficients and basis functions in their respective spaces.
+Following the notations in the previous section and \cref{tab:notat}, suppose that $M$ and $U$ are Hilbert spaces and, therefore, have orthonormal bases $\phi^M = \{\phi^M_i\}_{i=1}^\infty \subset M$ and $\phi^U = \{\phi^U_i\}_{i=1}^\infty \subset U$.
+Then a function $m \in M$ can be represented as